noahvogt/gizmo/README.md

 *Note:* This program uses the [music21](https://github.com/cuthbertLab/music21) library.

 ## Dependencies
-You can install the only python module that is not in the default library using pip:
+First of all you need [python3](https://www.python.org/downloads/) including the standard librarys.
+Now install the only needed additional module using pip:

 	pip install music21